ndlib/hesburgh_utilities/README.md

 This project contains shared utilities to be used across all projects in multiple languages - currently Javascript and Python.

+## Instilation
+To install projects locally run ./setup.sh in the home directory.
+This will install the python module and link the javascript module to your global namespace.

+After the above is done, to install in a javascript project run `npm link hesburgh_util` in said project.
+This will link the globaly installed project to your local project.
+All `link` commands are creating symlinks so future development on the javascript project will automatically update any projects containting this one.

 ## Utilities:
 ### Logger (heslog)
 #### Formats output for easier, uniform parsing